Skip to content

 Black Screen but SSH Works

-If you can SSH in but display is black, collect logs to diagnose:
+If you can SSH in but display is black, collect logs to diagnose - see SSH & Getting Help for the full log-dump command.
+At minimum check:

 bash